CtrlK

 Progressive Disclosure

-Excellent structure with a comprehensive overview in the main file and 11 clearly-signaled sub-skills for detailed topics.
-References are one level deep and well-organized by concern (architecture, testing, validation, etc.).
+Excellent structure with a comprehensive overview in the main file and 11 clearly-labeled sub-skills for deep dives.
+References are one level deep, well-organized by topic, and the main skill stands alone while pointing to detailed modules.

 3 / 3